 Condition 15 requirements

-Condition 15 of the MDC requires that Ports of Auckland provide stakeholders access to information prepared as a requirement of the consent.
+Condition 15 of the MDC requires that Port of Auckland provide stakeholders access to information prepared as a requirement of the consent.
 Condition 15 states:

 a) Provide the stakeholders identified in the Engagement Log Summary (Attachment 3 of the application) with up-to-date information on the activity authorised by this consent.
 This information shall include the results of any monitoring, and reports, required to be prepared by the conditions of this consent.